VSS Data Export

 Minimum requirements:

-• On NT4 make sure MDAC2.5 is installed, on Windows2000 this is installed by default
+- On NT4 make sure MDAC2.5 is installed, on Windows2000 this is installed

 back to top